 Advanced Transport Phenomena

 Furthermore, this module fills the gap between first year transport phenomena and the fourth year CFD module while introducing the multi-physics aspect of the discipline.
 You’ll spend three hours in lectures and three hours in practicals each week studying for this module.

-This module introduces students to a range of knowledge and skills applicable to water and wastewater treatment.
-Students will gain an understanding in water availability, sources of pollution and the legislative framework for water quality from an EU perspective.
+This module will introduce you to a range of knowledge and skills applicable to water and wastewater treatment.
+You'll gain an understanding in water availability, sources of pollution and the legislative framework for water quality from an EU perspective.

-Chemical Engineering Laboratory
+Process Engineering Laboratory